 If you eat it with zucchini, chicken parm just got healthy, right?
 I’m declaring it so.
 Feel free to use whatever veggies looks good at the market or arrive in your CSA to round this out if zucchini has gone out of season.
 Get the Chicken Parmesan with Roasted Zucchini recipe.

 Just like the pizza you grew up with on Fridays in the cafeteria, it just tastes better when it’s square.
 Top it with all of your favorites and save cash on delivery.
 Now it’s Friday whenever you need it!
 Get the Sheet Pan Pizza recipe.

 The healthiest Mexican option you can find, these chicken fajitas cook up faster than you can make guacamole (which you should also do to go alongside).
-Multi-colored bell peppers pack vitamins and flavor into dinner, while poblanos and taco seasoning lend a spicy and smoky punch.
+Multi-colored bell peppers pack vitamins and flavor into dinner, while dried chili flakes and paprika lend a spicy and smoky punch.
 Sheet pan steak fajitas are a great choice for red meat eaters.
 Get the Sheet Pan Chicken Fajitas recipe.

 The secrets to this recipe are paprika and Greek yogurt.
 The yogurt provides both a richness and tangy note, while the paprika gives this dish a fruity earthy pop.
 Plus, it’s equally good hot or cold, making it ideal for lunch the next day.
 Two meals, one pan?
 Can’t beat that.
 Get the Chicken with Chickpeas and Tomatoes recipe.